 There's been a number of recent changes (and improvements) to our kerbside recycling service.
 We realise you may have some questions, so we've tried to cover as many as we can here.

 Your new weekly service using the three new black crates started on Friday 1 November.

-Crates belong to the house.
 NCC owns the crates and the unique code on them is allocated to your property.
-If you move the bins don't move with you, they stay at the property.
+If you move please leave the crates at your property.

 Properties that pay for the ‘kerbside recycling service’ in their rates will receive the recycling crates.
 Usually properties down a private lane or commercial properties won't be eligible for NCC crates and will need to organise a private recycling service.

 NCC provide 3 x 45-litre crates - a total of 135 litres per week.
 It's worth noting that this adds up to 270 litres a fortnight, a greater volume than the 240-litre wheelie bin.

 A single 45-litre crate can hold at approximately 30 stubbie bottles.

 In the designated crates, as long as they are put kerbside and are not overfilled, the contractor will accept:

 Cardboard, paper, junk mail, newspapers, wrapping paper, cereal boxes, shoe boxes, egg cartons, envelopes, office paper, magazines and clean pizza boxes.

 Paper products mixed or attached to other products, paper products with plastic or metal spiral binding, plastic cover pages, ring binders, excessively waxy or plastic-coated paper.